-JSP 820 was the authoritative policy and guidance on the support available to Service personnel and their family member(s) who may have additional needs and/or a disability.
-This policy is currently withdrawn whilst it is being updated.
+JSP 820 is the authoritative policy and guidance on the support available to Service personnel and their family member(s) who may have additional needs and/or a disability.

 AFF is aware that Service personnel with a family member who has an additional need and/or disability may be reluctant to register with the chain of command because they are worried about the impact they believe it may have on their career.